 Authentication

-NinjasProxy supports two authentication methods.
-You can use either independently or combine them — IP whitelist is checked first; if your IP is whitelisted, no credential check is performed.
+NinjaProxy supports two authentication methods.
+You can use either independently or combine them.
+IP whitelist is checked first; if your source IP is already allowlisted, the gateway does not need credentials in the request.

 MethodBest forCredentials in requests?

-Username + API keyDynamic IPs, cloud VMs, serverlessYes — embedded in proxy URL
+Username + API keyDynamic IPs, cloud VMs, local tools, serverlessYes — embedded in the proxy URL

-IP whitelistFixed-IP servers, scraping clustersNo — connection is pre-authorised
+IP whitelistFixed-IP servers, long-running scraping clustersNo — auth is based on your source IP

 Pass your portal username and API key as the proxy username and password.
-These are transmitted in the HTTP Proxy-Authorization header and are never forwarded to the target server.
+These values are used for proxy authentication only and are not forwarded to the target site.

 Format